CSESoc-CompClub/constitution/CONSTITUTION.rst

 ::

    Explantory Note:

    Clause 3.1.5 and Section 3.5 were added to the Constitution to account for the administrative and logistical challenges that arise whilst conducting Club activities during the Summer University Holidays.
-These clauses ensure that the Club's planned activities operate smoothly under the jurisdiction of the outgoing Executive, as the Executive-elect and Committee-elect familiarise themselves with their respective roles.
+These clauses ensure that the Club's planned activities operate smoothly under the jurisdiction of the outgoing Executive as the Executive-elect and Committee-elect familiarise themselves with their respective roles.

    The Executive-elect is suggested to plan the Club's activities of the following year and appoint the Committee-elect.